 Exercise, a key component to maintaining good health, often results in a loss of water in the form of sweat.
 The best fluid you can consume to replace what’s lost through sweat is water.

 Without enough water, your muscles may take longer to recover from workouts, ensuring that you’ll feel sore for a longer time.
-Drinking water before and after a workout routine can significantly improve your results and help keep your body hydrated while it produces sweat.
+Drinking clean filtered water before and after a workout routine can significantly improve your results and help keep your body hydrated while it produces sweat.

 An excellent way to think about a muscle’s relationship with water is to think of a sponge.
 A desiccated sponge is brittle and easy to tear.
 However, once you douse that dry sponge in water, it expands and becomes more difficult to rip.